docksal/docksal/docs/content/service/db/access.md

 ---
-title: "MySQL DB access for external tools"
+title: "Access for external tools"
 ---